“You can ski in Japan…really?”

-1. Gain an internationally-recognised Level 2 ski instructor qualification
+1. Complete a Ski Instructor Course and Gain an internationally-recognised Level 2 ski instructor qualification

 To work in Japan, you’ll firstly need to get qualified.
 Most of the major Level 2 qualifications will allow you to work in ski resorts around the world in the ISIA covered countries - and this includes Japan.

-On this, SnowSkool has 3 excellent Level 2 options for you to choose from that will be recognised in Japan: BASI, CSIA, and NZSIA.
+On this, SnowSkool has 3 excellent Level 2 ski instructor course options for you to choose from that will be recognised in Japan: BASI, CSIA, and NZSIA.